Comparison of $f(R,T)$ Gravity with Type Ia Supernovae Data: f(R,T) Formalism

 In $f(R,T)$ gravity, the Ricci scalar $R$ appearing in the Einstein-Hilbert action is replaced by an arbitrary function $f(R,T)$, where $T$ is the trace of the stress-energy tensor, to yield an action given by

 where $\kappa^2=8\pi G$.
 Varying the action with respect to the metric and identifying the stress-energy tensor as

 leads to the $f(R,T)$-Einstein's equations

 where the subscripts on $f$ denote partial derivatives \cite{Harko_2011}.
 Standard gravity with a cosmological constant $\Lambda$ can be recovered by choosing $f(R,T)=R+2\Lambda$.
-Note that the stress-energy is not conserved in these models \cite{Harko_2011}.
-Taking the divergence of Eq.~\ref{Einstein EQ} gives
+Note that the stress-energy is not conserved in these models \cite{Harko_2011,PhysRevD.90.028501}\footnote{Note a missing term from \cite{Harko_2011} is corrected in \cite{PhysRevD.90.028501}}.
+Taking the divergence of Eq.~(\ref{Einstein EQ}) gives